Forty years ago, there was a popular misconception within the veterinary field that vaccines could be given continuously without harming the animal.

-Pet owners have two choices: they can be passive and allow their vet to decide whether and how often their pets are vaccinated, or they can research vaccine safety and efficacy themselves and start taking a more active role.
-For those pet owners who wish to actively protect their pets from unnecessary vaccination, here are five vaccine ingredients they should be familiar with.
+Pet owners have two choices: allow their vet to decide how often their pets are vaccinated, or research vaccine safety and take an active role.
+For pet owners who wish to protect their pets from unnecessary vaccination, here are five vaccine ingredients they should know.

 Aluminum is the most common adjuvant in veterinary vaccines.
-Aluminum is known to cause degeneration of the brain and nervous system and neurological dysfunction.
+Aluminum is linked to the degeneration of the brain and nervous system.
+It can also cause neurological dysfunction.
 It promotes brain inflammation, oxidative damage, reduces the levels of brain antioxidants (i.e., glutathione) and disturbs calcium homeostasis.
-In the immature and developing brain, it might lead to a number of neurodevelopmental conditions in humans, such as autism spectrum disorders and seizures.
-In the mature, and especially the aging brain, these mechanisms can lead to progressive neurodegeneration, such as Alzheimer’s disease and ALS.
+In the immature and developing brain, it might lead to a number of neurodevelopmental conditions in humans, such as seizures.
+In the mature (especially the aging brain), these mechanisms can lead to progressive neurodegeneration, such as Alzheimer’s disease and ALS.
 Alzheimers disease is caused by plaque formation in the brain and chemical analysis shows an aluminum core at the root of each plaque.

-Research at UC Davis in California suggests as many as 39% of aging dogs have at least one sign of dementia.
-The affected dogs were found to have the same plaques seen in Alzheimer’s patients.
+Research at UC Davis in California suggests up to 39% of aging dogs have at least one sign of dementia.
+The dogs hade the same plaques as Alzheimer’s patients.
 Leading immunologist Hugh Fudenberg MD, says that humans who received five flu vaccinations between 1970 and 1980 are ten times more likely to get Alzheimer’s Disease than those who had only one or two shots.
 Fudenberg attributes this to aluminum and mercury, which almost every flu vaccine contains.
 The gradual accumulation of aluminum and mercury in the brain leads to cognitive dysfunction.

 To learn more about how aluminum creates neurological disorders, read Dr Russell Blaylock’s recent contribution to Current Inorganic Chemistry.